vimalsheoran/ODAA_Firmware/README.md

 **ODAA** stands for __Obstacle Detection and Aversion__.
 As the name suggests, it is a system that can be used to detect objects and avoid them.
-The system is mounted on a simple 4 wheeled robot.
+The system is mounted on a simple 4 wheeled robot named __AVA__.
 Such a system is basically a starting point into self driving technology.

 Designed and Developed by :